 There are a few things you should take into consideration to determine if you are a good candidate for a hair transplant.1,2

-Naturalness should be the most important factor to consider in a hair transplant.
-A good hair transplant clinic will give you the appearance of a natural adult hairline and naturalness throughout the mid-scalp and crown (including recreating the crown whirl).
+Naturalness should be the most important factor to consider.
+A good hair clinic will give you the appearance of a natural adult hairline and naturalness throughout the mid-scalp and crown (including recreating the crown whirl).

 Symmetry would be the second most important consideration – a patient with a high density frontal 1/3 and thinning mid-scalp and crown is less visually appealing than a patient with a moderately dense frontal 1/3 and good coverage in the mid-scalp and crown.

-Although there is no specific minimum age requirement for a hair transplant, it is easier to determine the progression and severity of hair loss with increasing age.
+Although there is no specific minimum age requirement for hair surgery, it is easier to determine the progression and severity of hair loss with increasing age.
 Typically, the younger you start to lose your hair, the worse it gets with time.
-For instance, if you experience significant hair loss during your 20’s, you may be able to get a hair transplant, but eventually the hair loss may become so drastic that there may not be enough hair follicles in the donor area left to finish the job as you age.
+For instance, if you experience significant hair loss during your 20s, you may be able to get a transplant, but eventually, the hair loss may become so drastic that there may not be enough hair follicles in the donor area left to finish the job as you age.
 This is why a younger patient should strictly adhere to the FUE procedure – as the head can be shaved in cases of more severe hair loss in the future.
-As such, the ideal age for an FUT/STRIP hair transplant is the mid 30’s to late 40’s.
+As such, the ideal age for a FUT/STRIP is the mid 30’s to late ’40s.
 If you want to determine how your hair loss will progress, take a look at your father and uncles and/or grandfathers on both paternal and maternal sides – assume that their most severe hair loss will resemble yours at their age.
-It is better to be conservative rather than too optimistic, and to wait if you are unsure about how your hair loss will progress.
+It is better to be conservative rather than too optimistic and to wait if you are unsure about how your hair loss will progress.

-- Men and women in their mid-30’s to late 40’s, who have been experiencing hair loss for many years and who’s hair loss pattern has stabilized.
+- Men and women in their mid-30s to late 40s, have been experiencing hair loss for many years and whose hair loss pattern has stabilized.
 If you are in your 20s and are severely impacted by the hair loss from a quality of life point of view, then this should be discussed with the doctor.

 - Men who have been losing their hair due to male pattern baldness for several years or who have progressed to a late stage 2 or above in the Norwood scale.
-Patients with Norwood 1 hair loss should initially consider non-surgical treatments such as 5% minoxidil (Rogaine) or low level laser therapy.
-Oral Finesteride may not be recommended in men of child bearing age due to potential negative side effects such as impotence.
+Patients with Norwood 1 hair loss should initially consider non-surgical treatments such as 5% minoxidil (Rogaine) or low-level laser therapy.
+Oral Finasteride may not be recommended in men of childbearing age due to potential negative side effects such as impotence.

-- Men and women with realistic expectations who understand that their hair loss might continue to progress even after a hair transplant.
+- Men and women with realistic expectations understand that their hair loss might continue to progress even after hair surgery.